o2r-project/erc-examples/README.md

 #### R Markdown

-- [Minimal workspace as ZIP archive](workspaces/minimal-rmd.zip) with two files: `main.Rmd` in R Markdown format as the main analysis, and `display.html` in HTML for display [License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)]
+- [Minimal workspace as ZIP archive](workspaces/minimal-rmd.zip) with two files: `main.Rmd` in R Markdown format as the main analysis, and `display.html` in HTML for display [License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)].
+- [R Markdown workspace with data file](workspaces/workspace-rmd-data) with three files: `main.Rmd` in R Markdown format as the main analysis, `data.csv` providing the raw data for the analysis, and `display.html` in HTML for display [License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)].
+The workspace is also available in three variants to demonstrate the capabilities of the platform:
+  - [R Markdown workspace with randomised plot](workspaces/workspace-rmd-data-random) changes the order of the included bar plot.
+This example demonstrates differences between the uploaded display file and the one created by the platform in a wrongly designed workflow (i.e. using random effects in a way breaking reproducibility).
+  - [R Markdown workspace with wrong display file](workspaces/workspace-rmd-data_wrong-displayfile) has a mismatch between the plot created in the code and the plot included in the display file.
+This example demonstrates differences between the uploaded display file and the one created by the platform.
+  - [R Markdown workspace with different dataset](workspaces/workspace-rmd-data-other) is a direct copy of the original R Markdown workspace but with different data values in `data.csv`.
+This example can be used to demonstrate a simple substitution of tabular data from a plain text format.

 #### R

 - [Minimal workspace as ZIP archive](workspaces/minimal-script.zip) with two files, `main.R` and `display.png`, with data from http://www.budgetshippingcontainers.co.uk [License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)]

 #### Networking

+The ERC's runtime container is a standalone environment, and it must not rely on any online resources to work.
+The following two are a minimal demonstrator for this conceptual decision.

+- [ping workspace](workspace-ping) contains a `Dockerfile` (so the reproducibility service will not create one) which runs the [`ping`](https://en.wikipedia.org/wiki/Ping_(networking_utility)) tool to [`127.0.0.1`](https://en.wikipedia.org/wiki/Localhost), i.e. the localhost loopback, for 60 seconds.
+The other included files are merely there to make the metadata extraction work.
+This workspace can be successfully executed with the reproducibility service.
+[License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)]
+- [ping workspace](workspace-ping-bad) contains a files just as the previous workspace, but tries to ping an online URL (`o2r.info`).
+This workspace results in a failed execution with the reproducibility service.
+[License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)]

 ## ERC